Diary Major John Kevin Lloyd - 1942-1945 - Part 14

 reunion and the fun and

-bright life we can live for
+bright life we can have for

 a good long while.
 I want to

-see shows, attend functions, dine
+see shows, attend functions, dance

 well, all with Nancy.
 All my